worikgh/120Proof/README.md

 Set them up for the audio interface (simulating an effects unit) or for MIDI instruments.

+2. Run `./InitialiseModHost` that sets up `mod-host` simulators, Jack pipes and the files (in pedal/PEDALS) to be read by the pedal driver.
+It reads `modep_commands.txt`.

-2. Use `ExtractModep` to create a file (modep_commands.txt) that lists the mod-host commands to set up the LV2 simulations, the JACK connections between them, and the JACK connections (TODO: and MIDI connections) to activate that pedal board
+	* It runs `ExtractModep` to create a file (modep_commands.txt) that lists the mod-host commands to set up the LV2 simulations, the JACK connections between them, and the JACK connections (TODO: and MIDI connections) to activate that pedal board

-3. In the file `modep_commands.txt` each pedal board definition starts with a `NAME ` line
+	* In the file `modep_commands.txt` each pedal board definition starts with a `NAME ` line

   1. Each line that starts with a `mh ` is a command for mod-host